 Paxton, MA 01612

 Applying for Anna Maria Early Action helps you stand out from other applicants, gets you a decision sooner, and helps you begin to complete your college plan.

 As long as we receive your application by November 15, you’re considered for Early Action; no additional forms are required.
 Most applicants will have an admission decision before December 15 and if you are applying for financial aid and submit the financial aid application (FAFSA) in the fall, you will have a financial aid award in January.
 Early Action provides more time to carefully consider your college decision.

 Gap years provide motivated students an opportunity to postpone their enrollment for one year to pursue a non-academic pursuit for personal enrichment.
 The decision to take a year break in one’s academic journey is significant and should be made only after much thought and deliberation about how the year will help the student grow and develop from this experience.

 If your postponement request is approved, it will be your responsibility to keep your contact information up-to-date during the postponement period.
-In the month of January preceding your new enrollment term, we will ask you to reconfirm your intent to enroll by paying an additional non-refundable $300 commuter/$500 Resident Enrollment deposit Fee.
+In the month of January preceding your new enrollment term, we will ask you to reconfirm your intent to enroll by paying an additional non-refundable $300 commuter/$500 Resident Enrollment deposit fee.
+There will be a $100 Enrollment fee for Graduate students.
 This will provide us of your continued intention to enroll.
-All enrollment deposit fees will be applied to your first semester tuition bill.
-Anna Maria College financial aid recipients may be eligible for a reduction of the enrollment deposit confirmation.
-Requests will be considered on a case by case basis.

 Students with the following Advanced Placement scores are eligible for transfer credit at Anna Maria College.
 The Registrar’s Office requires that official score assurance reports from the College Board.
 More information about requesting score reports is available on the College Board’s website.
 The table of credit that is awarded for each test can be found here.